Probate Q&A Series What initial steps should I take to open an intestate estate administration in the State of North Carolina?

 Detailed Answer

 When someone dies without a valid will, North Carolina law treats the estate as intestate.
-You then must ask the clerk of superior court where the decedent lived to issue Letters of Administration.
+You then must ask the clerk of superior court where the decedent was domiciled to issue Letters of Administration.
 Follow these initial steps to start the process:

 1. Confirm the Absence of a Valid Will

 Search for any documents that could serve as a last will and testament.
 If no valid will exists, you proceed under the intestacy rules in N.C.
-Gen. Stat. § 28A-2-2.
+Gen. Stat.
+Chapter 29.
 Those rules dictate how the estate passes to heirs.

 2. Identify Eligible Personal Representatives

 North Carolina designates who may serve as a personal representative in an intestate estate.
 A surviving spouse, adult children, parents or other next of kin qualify under N.C.
-Gen. Stat. § 28A-12-3.
-List the individuals in order of priority and prepare any nomination forms if more than one person qualifies.
+Gen. Stat. § 28A-4-1.
+List the individuals in order of priority and prepare any renunciation forms if a person with prior right does not wish to serve.

 3. Gather Essential Documents